 2004: The Roundabout Theatre Company’s Broadway production of Stephen Sondheim’s “Assassins” opened today

-2006: On Shabbat, thousands of police were positioned around the Church of the Holy Sepulcher in east Jerusalem, hoping to prevent confrontations between various groups of worshippers making their way to the church this afternoon.
+2006: On Shabbat, thousands of police were positioned around the Church of the Holy Sepulcher in east Jerusalem on Holy Saturday, hoping to prevent confrontations between various groups of worshippers making their way to the church on Saturday afternoon.

 2007: At the Yeshiva University Museum the exhibition entitled “Reuben Kadish’s Holocaust Sculpture” comes to an end.